captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-Audrey had to put me on that Paleo diet -- all this inactivity, I mean I’m a guy who likes taking his shirt off when I wash the car or mow the lawn --
+Audrey had to put me on that Paleo diet—all this inactivity, I mean I’m a guy who likes taking his shirt off when I wash the car or mow the lawn—

 ---